LiorZ/hdac8_thesis/thesis.rst

 	Vannini *et al.* solved a variant of a catalytically inactive HDAC8-substrate complex in which Y306 was mutated to F, with a diacetylated peptide substrate that was derived from p53, containing a fluorogenic coumarin group at its carboxy terminus [1]_ .
 The solved structure reveals an unexpected feature: At the rim of the active site, the carboxylate of D101 establishes two directional hydrogen bonds with two adjacent nitrogen atoms of the substrate backbone (see Figure :ref:`labeledactivesite`), constraining the latter in an unusual cis-conformation.

-%ORA: make sure the hbonds you mention indeed appear in figure 4 - I could not see them. %
+..
+ORA: make sure the hbonds you mention indeed appear in figure 4 - I could not see them. %

 .. figure:: images/active_site_labeled.png
 	:scale: 25%